KimmyBeeW/stat-blog/_posts/2024-11-13-downfall-of-disney.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/img/brandsGrossIncome.png" alt="" class="center"/>

+Marvel is clearly Disney's highest grossing brand at the moment, so it was a wise purchasing descision, but it also means Marvel plays a huge role in Disney's success.

 <img src="{{site.url}}/{{site.baseurl}}/assets/img/earningsVSbrand.png" alt="" class="center"/>

+And the number of opening theaters doesn't always spell success, but it is interesting to note the power of releasing studio influence.

 <img src="{{site.url}}/{{site.baseurl}}/assets/img/earningsVSMaxTheaters.png" alt="" class="center"/>

+No surprise here, the movie attributes are pretty highly correlated (just look at the bottom left triangle) meaning that they're all affected by the same thing or by each other.
 <img src="{{site.url}}/{{site.baseurl}}/assets/img/correlationMovies.png" alt="" class="center"/>

 And the one we've all been waiting for, Opening Earnings over Time: